ClearingHouse/ClearingHouse/README.md

 * Dividend
 * Burn
 * Cancel
+* Callback

 ### Send

 A **send** message sends a quantity of any Counterparty asset from the source address to the destination address.
-If the sender does not hold a sufficient amount of that asset at the time that the send message is parsed (in the sequence of transactions), then the send is invalid.
+If the sender does not hold a sufficient quantity of that asset at the time that the send message is parsed (in the sequence of transactions), then the send is filled partially.

+counterpartyd supports sending bitcoins, for which no data output is used.

 ### Order